electricimp/ElectricImp-Sublime/README.md

 **The plugin won't properly detect Electric Imp project if it's not opened as described, i.e. if it's opened as a folder, not as a Text Sublime project!**

-### Building the Code
+### Building and Running

 To build and deploy the application code, please select ``Electric Imp->Build and Run`` menu item.
+This action uploads the agent and the device code to the server and restarts the model with all the devices attached.

 When one builds the code (or does any other action, that requires access to the imp server) for the first time, the user is asked to provide:

 - Path to the Node.js executable (if not automatically detected by the plugin).
 - Location of the Builder cli.js command line tool (if not automatically detected by the plugin).